udexon/PhosCloudless/FSR2_Benefits.md

 While cloning does not diminish the usefulness of GNU Linux and related free software, it also proved that it is possible to cloning commercial systems such as social media systems as free software projects.

-__Metaprogramming__

-(Metaprograming high level view of YAHUDI, One Word at A Time, bridge to mathematics and artificial intelligence.)

-Programming manipulates data and produce solution in code.
-Metaprogramming manipulates code.
-All programmers should progress towards metaprogramming and then mathematics.

-先数后算

-Homoiconification: All code can be transformed to homoiconic form from top down.
-How deep to covert depends on convenience.

-同相化 转换为后算式